MTashreeqWaggie/Video-Store-Management-System/README.md

 The project is web-based featuring open architecture that means the app keeps up with the dynamic needs of the rental store by addition of new systems & functionality.

-The software consists of four key modules i.e. user registration, login, reservation and return/cancellation.
+The software consists of four key modules i.e. user registration, login, reservation and return/cancellation, and search movies.

 ## Roadmap